 The snow was untouched.
 No tracks, neither Santa-sized nor hoof-printed.
 No wreckage or debris of any kind.
 Not even a strand of errant tinsel.
 He had to be missing something.
 He hurried back to the fireplace, where his stocking sat empty, for a closer inspection.
 He ran a finger along the marble in front, but there was not a trace of soot to be found — and Santa always left tracks, much to Bernard’s mother’s chagrin.
 He jumped up onto the hearth and inspected the cookie plate: not a morsel had disappeared from the bevy of cookies he’d insisted on leaving.

 And then the worst thought occurred to him.
 He laid down and scooted his head into the fireplace.
 He took a deep breath and opened his eyes.
 He let out a sigh of relief as the light from the sky shone down through the chimney — just barely, but there was clearly no large man in a big red suit blocking the way.
-Santa had at the very last had not expired here in his chimney.
-Though Bernard could not help feeling that, if he had, at least they might have had a shot at retrieving some of the presents.
+At the very least, Santa had not expired here in his chimney.
+Though Bernard could not help feeling that, if he had, at least he might have had a shot at retrieving some of the presents.

 Not knowing what else to do, he trudged to his parents’ room, tears beginning to sting his eyes.
 He opened the door to find them fast asleep — as if nothing in the world had gone amiss!